Data Science Career Advice for College Students

 Pick the right classes

 Your major is what gets put on your LinkedIn profile and your bachelor’s degree, but it’s really the skills you learn that’ll break you into a data science career.
 Your classes will provide a great environment to learn and practice these skills in the vein of data scientist training, and should be approached as such – not just as a required hurdle that must be cleared to get the degree.
 Data scientist training involves mastering a set of unique skills.
-Unfortunately, course catalogs are huge, and there are hundreds of different classes to take, even within a major such as computer science or statistics so choosing the right courses can be confusing.
+Unfortunately, course catalogs are huge, and there are hundreds of different classes to take, even within a major such as computer science or statistics so choosing the right data science course can be confusing.

 One quick tip: don’t get lured into taking too many classes that are irrelevant to your interests or career goals.
 That “mushrooms, mold, and society” class I took my freshman year was neat, and I know more about fungi than most people do – but that was a waste of 5 units.
 I would have been much better off taking an Introduction to Java class that teaches skills relevant to the career I’m pursuing.